 “Attack is the secret of defense; defense is the planning of an attack.”

 “Don’t think like a castle, think like an invader.”
 In order to defeat a cybercriminal, you need to think like one.
 Every castle can be breached, just like every security system can be breached.
 Instead of focusing on what keeps you safe, focus on finding the weaknesses in your protection by thinking like a cybercriminal.
 They are relentless and will find any exploitable crack in your castle wall to gain entry.
-You need to find it before they do.
+Be proactive: digital forensics with vulnerability scans and penetration testing can help you find it before they do.

 The Lesson: Thinking like the enemy allows you to see your cybersecurity through their eyes in order to find your weakness and fix it.